Gr33nDrag0n69/LiskBeta/MD/ConfigureAPI.md

 *TODO*

 - Close port 80 and 443 and use allow from management ip
-- the ports 80 & 443 have to be pre-opened and re-closed everytime the certificate renew command is executed.
+- the ports 80 & 443 have to be pre-opened and re-closed every time the certificate renew command is executed.